Phantom-TA/Natours/README.md

-# This is a tour booking website
+# Natours is a tour booking website
 <br>

 # Deployed on netlify